Never thought I’d say this but sleep (or the fact I’m getting more of it) has been a total game-changer for me.

 I love sleep.
 I love sleep more than wine, more than cake, more than sex (well, kinda…)

-My life was mental.
+At the time of writing this…my life was mental.
 I had a full-time job, two full-time kids, a full-time husband, a full-time blog and I spent most of my life running at top speed from one thing to another.

 My downtime was spent flopped on the lounge zoned out in front of cheesy renovation shows at ridiculously late hours of the evening as its the only time I had to myself.
 (You can learn why this is such a mum thing, right here).

 I was totally overwhelmed.
-Sometimes, I’d think back on my day and be like “why the fuck did I say yes to that?” or worse, I’d not even remember what I’d agreed too as my tiredness levels were obviously so bad I didn’t realise I WAS tired so I was just nodding at everyone….. go figure THAT shit out…
+Sometimes, I’d think back on my day and be like “why the hell did I say yes to that?” or worse, I’d not even remember what I’d agreed too as my tiredness levels were obviously so bad I didn’t realise I WAS tired so I was just nodding at everyone….. go figure THAT shit out…

 As humans, we need lots of sleep.
 Simple when you think about it logically (I mean we do need to recharge right?) but living our current stress-ridden, technologically advanced lives has created a culture where we sleep a hell of a lot less than we should do, to adequately function as normal human beings.